couchbase/cbft/DESIGN.md

 In this section, we cover the list of requirements and describe how the design meets the requirements.

+(NOTE / TODO: at this point this list is just a grab bag of things we've heard of that we know we must address.)

 Requirements with the "GT-" prefix originally come from the cbgt IDEAS.md design document.